 Net assets subject to donor-imposed restrictions.
 Such restrictions expire either by the passage of time or actions of the Association.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the Statements of Activities as net assets released from restrictions.
-Temporarily restricted net assets available for certain programs were \$0 and \$6,741, at June 30, 2017 and 2016, respectively.
+At June 30, 2018 and 2017, the Association had no temporarily restricted net assets.